 Services related to the project

-Printed electronics is part of our expertise when Designing IoT Solutions and Building IoT Solutions, when low cost, flexibility and flatness is part of the solution.
-We can also look specifically in how to integrate printed electronics into your existing products.
+Printed electronics is part of our expertise when designing IoT solutions and building IoT solutions, when low cost, flexibility and flatness is part of the solution.
+We can also look specifically into how to integrate printed electronics into your existing products.

 Who will benefit from the printed electronics project?